Two majestic bronze lions greet you at the door of the Art Institute of Chicago in the heart of Chicago's Loop.

-The Art Institute of Chicago boasts such an immersive experience, the cultural attraction was recently recognized with TripAdvisor's top honor for 2014: #1 Museum in the World.
+The Art Institute of Chicago boasts such an immersive experience, the cultural attraction was recognized as one of TripAdvisor's top three museums in the world in 2013, 2014 & 2015.

 Navigate your way through approximately 300,000 works spanning the globe and ranging from ancient to modern.
 With so much to see and do for families and arts enthusiasts of all ages, use the online and downloadable maps, guides and apps to help navigate, plan your visit and even narrate your own tour.

 Edward Hopper.
 Gas, 1940.
 The Museum of Modern Art, New York, Mrs. Simon Guggenheim Fund, 1943. © The Museum of Modern Art/Licensed by SCALA / Art Resource, NY.

 Plan your visit around the special featured exhibits at the Art Institute of Chicago, which include the following highlights:

 America after the Fall: Painting in the 1930s